snakster/cpp.react/README.md

-Experimental reactive programming framework for C++.
+Experimental reactive programming framework for C++11.

 I've only tested the build with Visual Studio 2012 and the Intel C++ Compiler 14.0.